Ckcinnabar/cap5771sp25-project/README.md

 ## LLM
 I use Claude for polishing my reports, helping to correct grammar and enhance readability.
 Claude also assisted in optimizing the technical writing in the methodology sections.

-## Future Development
-Upcoming milestones include:
-- Feature Engineering (Feb 21 - Mar 2)
-- Feature Selection (Mar 2 - Mar 7)
-- Data Modeling (Mar 8 - Mar 14)
-- Report For Milestone 2 (Mar 14 - 20)

-## LLM
-I use claude for polish my report, I use claude to correct the grammer and made the report more readable